JulianKunkel/siox/README.md

 By utilizing CMake we can either use the traditional make tool or ninja which has a faster build process (Ubuntu package ninja-build).

 Configuration:
 We provide a configure script for convenient setting of important CMake variables.
-So instead of using the options above you may use:
+So instead of using the options above you may use (for ninja, add --use-ninja ):

 	$ ./configure --prefix=/usr/local/siox